mapbiomas/brazil-coastal-zone/README.md

 # Coastal Zone Mapping

 ## Overview
-This repository contains the workflows and methodologies used to map land cover and land use classes in the **Brazilian Coastal Zone** within the MapBiomas Braszil project.
+This repository contains the workflows and methodologies used to map land cover and land use classes in the **Brazilian Coastal Zone** within the MapBiomas Brazil project.

 The mapping is based on Landsat Top-of-Atmosphere (TOA) imagery and combines machine learning and deep learning approaches to generate annual maps for multiple coastal environments.